LearningToCode-MakersAndMore/Algorithmic-Complexity/README.md

 ### Steps
 * Write function that can accept any function as an argument
+* Add a second parameter to the existing function to pass the input parameter and have the input default to an empty array.
-* Modify function to output time taking to execute the passed function.
+* Modify function to output time taken to execute the passed function.